DarkMrMelther/TextComponents/README.md

 ```

 If you want the log display format different to be able to parse it later, it can be done through `set_display_builder`,
-which will need a function returning the builded string, this is an example with the PrettyTextBuilder (the default one):
+which will need a function returning the built string, this is an example with the PrettyTextBuilder (the default one):

 ```rs
 set_display_builder(|component, resolutor| component.build(resolutor, PrettyTextBuilder))